 The Games were once humanity’s answer to war.

-And now we can’t even get through a football game without turning it into cultural combat.
+Today, we can’t even get through a halftime show without it being considered a culture war.

-All this drama over an event that’s supposed to give us a damn break - a break from politics, media, the outrage machines, and the constant need to be the moral authority about goddamn everything.
+All this drama over an event that’s supposed to give us a damn break from politics, media, and the constant need to be the moral authority about goddamn everything.

 Instead, we got a boring-ass game, two ‘controversial’ halftime shows, and everybody arguing over petty shit.